Hoists

 Design and Planning

-E A Qualified Person (structural engineer) must be engaged to review the hoist design, hoist base and approve the load and connected methods to the building
+A Qualified Person (structural engineer) must be engaged to review the hoist design, hoist base and review/approve the load and connection methods to the building

-In addition to the planning requirements listed in Cranes, Hoists and Other Lifting Equipment consideration of the following is required:
+• In addition to the planning requirements listed in Cranes, Hoists and Other Lifting Equipment - General consideration of the following is required:

 • Allowance for the hoist overrun